lzwjava/blog-source/original/2025-01-25-llama-cpp-en.md

 main: error: unable to load model
 ```

-This error occurs because I am running the `main` program.
+This error occurs because you are running the `main` program.
 Running the `llama-cli` or `llama-server` programs located under `build/bin` should resolve the issue.

+The `main` program was created on Aug 8 2023, which means it is not the current build.

 Another solution is to install `llama.cpp` using Homebrew: